 DC Labor Laws – One of the Toughest for HR Compliance

 If you are doing business in the District of Columbia as an employer, it is important to stay up-to-date on the latest labor laws to ensure compliance and avoid costly penalties.
 These penalties include fines, criminal convictions and imprisonment, attorney fees, and court-ordered payment of punitive damages.
-With the start of 2023, several new labor laws have come into effect in Washington DC, and others have been around in various iterations for a while.
-In this guide, we’ll cover all the essential labor laws and local regulations that you need to know to stay compliant in 2023.
+With the start of 2025, several new labor laws have come into effect in Washington DC, and others have been around in various iterations for a while.
+In this guide, we’ll cover all the essential labor laws and local regulations that you need to know to stay compliant in 2025.

 Minimum Wage

-Effective Jul 1, 2022, the minimum wage in Washington DC has increased to $16.10 per hour, up from $15.20 per hour in 2021.
-This applies to all employees who are at least 18 years old, except for tipped employees, who have a separate minimum wage of $5.35 per hour.
-This minimum wage will increase to $17.00 per hour July 1, 2023.
 Employers must ensure that their employees are paid at least the minimum wage for all hours worked, including overtime.
 In addition to DC minimum wage, a few years ago, the District amended its Wage Theft Prevention Amendment Act to increase penalties on failure to pay earned wages and maintain accurate pay information.

 Overtime